OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 ### xcrun

 [`xcrun`](http://www.manpagez.com/man/1/xcrun/ "xcrun man page") can be used invoke Xcode developer tools from the command-line, without having them in the path.
 For example you may want to use it to locate and run swift-demangle or simctl.

-### iOSbackup

-[`iOSbackup`](https://github.com/avibrazil/iOSbackup) is a Python 3 class that reads and extracts files from a password-encrypted iOS backup created by iTunes on Mac and Windows.

 ## Tools for Network Interception and Monitoring